 In a 2010 interview, Facebook CEO Mark Zuckerberg stated that “the days of you having a different image for your work friends or co-workers and for the other people you know are probably coming to an end pretty quickly,” declaring further that “having two identities for yourself is an example of a lack of integrity.”

 One can hardly keep one’s hackles from rising.
 It is now a “lack of integrity” to step out of the prison you’ve made for yourself.
-It is a “lack of integrity” to weld pipes for a living and when the whistle blows you run home and clean up for dinner date in which you will wow your lover with a delightful pseudo-knowledge of fine wine and minimalist brain surgery.
-The light and the shadow has become a single, gray smear, a fog.
+It is a “lack of integrity” to weld pipes for a living and when the whistle blows you run home and clean up for your dinner date in which you will wow your lover with a delightful pseudo-knowledge of fine wine and minimalist brain surgery.
+The light and the shadow have become a single, gray smear, a fog.
 It’s one or the other, Bunky.
 The narrative stops here.
 You can no longer make yourself into who you want to be at a particular moment.
 Zuck speaks, the world freaks.

 Turin is known for a few things.
 Heavy industry is one.
 Fiats don’t build themselves.
 Elegant cafes are another.
 Light and dark.
 You can have them both.